blockades/mmt_resources/research/secp_writeup.md

 - The `.secp256k1` suffix for feedIds is allowed in our [fork of ssb-ref](https://github.com/blockades/ssb-ref)
 - Some other experiments can be found in [this repo](https://github.com/blockades/secp_experiments)

-Using these forked modules, we were able to publish messages like the one below to a test network.
+Using these forked modules, we were able to publish messages like the one below to a test network, a [demonstration can be found here](https://github.com/blockades/secp_experiments/blob/master/ssb-server.js)

-TODO: add test code to a repo to publish some example messages to a test network.

 ### Example message published with a secp256k1 feedId and signature: